pjjroux/pjjroux.github.io/_posts/2023-10-28-My-Coding-Journey.md

 layout: post
 title: "From Novice to Lead Developer: My Coding Journey"
 ---
-_My desk, once a solo coding station, now is a place where mentoring, planning, and reviewing code happens_
+_My desk, once a solo coding station, has evolved into a hub of mentoring, architectural strategizing, and planning_

 <img src="{{ "/images/journey.png" | absolute_url }}" alt="Main" style="width:80%;">